mike-fabian/ibus-typing-booster/content/docs/user/index.md

 it would be perfectly natural to write `dead ¯` `dead ˙` `e` or `dead ˙` `dead ¯` `e`.

 But the Compose implementations in Xorg and IBus accept only dead key sequences which are defined in one of the Compose files read.
 And there are no such dead key sequences defined in `/usr/share/X11/locale/en_US.UTF-8/Compose`.
+Therefore, the Compose implementations in Xorg and IBus currently just discard sequences like `dead ¯` `dead ˙` `e` as undefined and produce no result at all.

 That means to be able to write these perfectly natural and useful dead key sequences, one would need to add something like